jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (e)
 (1B) For the purposes of determining under subsection (1) the liability of a unit title body corporate to be registered, the value of a supply of a service made by the body corporate to a member is not included in the total value of supplies made in New Zealand by the body corporate.
 (1C) For the purposes of subsection (1), if the person is a non-resident supplier making a supply of distantly taxable goods to which section 8(3)﻿(ab) applies, or of remote services to which section 8(3)﻿(c) applies, or of listed services referred to in section 8C, then in determining whether the person is liable to be registered, the person may use a fair and reasonable method of converting foreign currency amounts into New Zealand currency amounts.
+(1D) For the purposes of determining the liability of a person who is a non-resident visitor to be registered under subsection (1), the value of a supply of services to which section 11A(1)﻿(k) applies is not included in the total value of supplies made in New Zealand by the person.
 (2) Every person who, by virtue of subsection (1) or section 51B(4), becomes liable to be registered shall apply to the Commissioner in the prescribed form for registration under this Act, within 21 days of becoming so liable, and provide the Commissioner with such further particulars as the Commissioner may require for the purpose of registering that person.
 (3) Notwithstanding subsections (1) and (2), every person who satisfies the Commissioner that, on or after 1 October 1986,—may apply to the Commissioner in the prescribed form for registration under this Act, and provide the Commissioner with such further particulars as the Commissioner may require for the purpose of registering that person.
   (a) that person is carrying on any taxable activity; or